MUZAMMILATEO/muzammilateo.github.io/_pages/about.md

 I am a **Postdoctoral Researcher** at the **University of Twente**, The Netherlands, specialising in **AI-driven medical imaging** and **computer vision**.
 My work focuses on developing intelligent and interpretable algorithms for **tumour diagnosis**, **3D reconstruction**, and **image-guided surgery** using data from **MRI**, **CT**, **X-ray**, **histopathology**, and **endoscopy**.
 I completed my **PhD in Computer Vision and Machine Learning**.

-I have been involved in several **European research projects** aimed at building **trustworthy and explainable AI systems** for healthcare.

 My broader research interests include:
 - Medical image analysis and _3D_ reconstruction
 - Explainable and uncertainty-aware AI